dabjaff/VU-Amsterdam-Metaphor-Corpus-Parser/README.md

 ## Notes
 - The script was written for **reproducibility** and mirrors the agreed parsing logic exactly.
-- A checksum (MD5 + SHA256) of the output CSV is printed at the end for verification.
-- The print statement `"Daban: Welcome to Vuamc world and enjoy Metaphors!"` is preserved for continuity with earlier runs.
+- After running the script, you will be You will be greeted by  `"Daban: Welcome to Vuamc world and enjoy Metaphors!"`.

 ---